 Giuseppe was also involved at what is now Markham Vineyards (originally built in the 1870s as Laurent Winery).
 By 1939 under different ownership that old winery was operating as the St. Helena Cooperative.
 While cleaning up his grandfather’s barn, Andy discovered several large signs indicating “St. Helena Winery, Bond Number 957” which corresponds to the original bond number for Laurent Winery.

 Andy’s parents knew Justin and Bonny Meyer (co-founders of Silver Oak) through time spent together at Sunday mass at the 100+ year old Holy Family Roman Catholic Mission Church on Niebaum Lane in Rutherford.
-Justin knew that Ernie had grapes for sale – at mass one Sunday, Justin asked Ernie if he wanted to sell fruit to Silver Oak.
+Justin knew that Ernie had grapes for sale; at mass one Sunday, Justin asked Ernie if he wanted to sell fruit to Silver Oak.
 Ernie agreed and the relationship was formed between Silver Oak and Navone Family Vineyard in the early 1990s and is one that continues today.
 Silver Oak purchases all the fruit from their vineyard each year and also manages the vines.
 And some of their Cabernet Sauvignon was planted from a selection from Bonny’s Vineyard in Oakville.
 Today their property is planted entirely to Cabernet Sauvignon (12 acres).
+The site tends to be early ripening with harvest each year often between September 5th and September 15th.
+One year they even picked at the end of August.

 And in 2012 he bonded the old barn next to the family vineyard where he crafted the inaugural vintage of Navone Family Wines.
-Andy continues to buy 3-4 barrels of wine back from Silver Oak each vintage (they do the vinification) and Andy continues the final aging in his grandfather’s old barn.
-His winemaking is minimalist in style – topping when needing and doing one racking before bottling.
-When both of your families have been in the valley as long as they have – one is well-connected with those who work in the wine industry; as a result, Andy has numerous resources to draw upon when he needs advice or winemaking supplies.
+Andy continues to buy 3 barrels of wine back from Silver Oak each vintage (they do the vinification) and he conducts the final aging in his grandfather’s old barn.
+His winemaking is minimalist in style, topping when needed and doing one racking before bottling.
+And with such a tiny production no wine is wasted with topping wine even kept in small canning jars.
+When both of your families have been in the valley as long as they have one is well-connected with those who work in the wine industry; as a result, Andy has numerous resources to draw upon when he needs advice or winemaking supplies.

 Select Wines